-The main focus is to:
+The main focus was to:

 - support teachers with developing their English language skills and confidence in using appropriate classroom language